Atiwari0208/Diversity-Dynamics/README.md

-# 📈 Sample Superstore Profit Analysis Dashboard
+# 📈 Superstore Profit Analysis Dashboard

 ## 📝 Short Description
 A Power BI dashboard providing a comprehensive analysis of sales and profit performance across products, regions, and customer segments for a retail superstore.